jamesturk/aows/docs/parsing/performance.md

 In a 1,000 page scrape from cache of pages similar to our final benchmark, a full trial run would take less than 15 seconds while a full trial run with `html5lib.parser` would take nearly 3 minutes.
 At 10,000 pages the difference between the shortest and longest is almost half an hour.

 Memory usage might also matter to you, if you are running your scraper on a small VPS or have unusually complex pages, memory usage could be a factor and that's another place where `lxml.html` shines.

+TODO: check numbers for these paragraphs w/ final results

 Next time, we'll take a look at how flexible each parser is, and how that affects your scrape.